kami104/Debian-shell-scripts/README.md

 shell scripts for Debian based OS
 ### Use this repository under your own responsability.
 I'm not a professional programmer, just an ammateur with AI and free time.

-## Create a new sudo user and remove root login if it is enabled script.
+## Script to create a new sudo user and remove root login if it is enabled.

 [This script](setup_user_and_sudo.sh)  creates a new user with password.
 It asks for:
    - The user name and its password.